aicodes/tf-bestpractice/README.md

 _Gotcha_: **Evaluate operations in restored models**

 `Session.run()` can take both operations and tensors.
 If you pass in operations, however, the returned value would be `None`.
 This is [documented](https://www.tensorflow.org/versions/r0.11/api_docs/python/client.html#Session) but you may easily skim through the document and get puzzled by the fact that you get nothing back.
-This actually reveal some peculiarities of TensorFlow's Python API that I will explain here.
+This actually reveal some peculiarities of TensorFlow's Python API that we will explain here.

 Take a look at the statement `a = tf.placeholder(...)`.
 It looks like a constructor call, isn't it?
 You'd think that `a` must be of `placeholder` type, whatever that type is.
 Now let's look at `a = tf.matmul(B, C)`.
 Well, this time you may say that `a` should be a tensor, as the result of `B * C`.
 The truth is, `a` is tensor in both cases, except that the first case is a bit misleading in light of the Python coding convention.